 Programmes co-produced between companies whose primary base is not in one of the countries listed above will not be eligible.

-To be eligible for entry, all programmes must be broadcast, cablecast, or webcast for the first time in the Asia Pacific region during the period from July 1, 2019 through August 30, 2020.
+To be eligible for entry, all programmes must be broadcast, cablecast, or webcast for the first time in the Asia Pacific region during the period from September 1, 2020 through July 31, 2021.
 No repeated programmes aired during this period will be eligible.
 Proof in the form of a published schedule of the transmission time and date will be required.

 There is no limit to the amount of entries that can be submitted.
 Each entry is a separate submission and requires its own entry form and entry fee.